 Modern Foreign Languages

 We provide an opportunity for our children to develop their modern foreign language skills, to prepare them for secondary school or experiences later in life.
 We believe in forming a concrete foundation of basic language skills, which children will be able to build upon in the future.
 We provide our children with the chance to become bilingual, which may be essential to them when they are older.
-Our teachers provide fun and engaging lessons, which inspire children and develop their confidence.
-KS2 are provided with weekly Spanish lessons, whilst KS1 have access to ‘Early Language teaching’.
+School Improvement Liverpool provide fun and engaging lessons, which inspire children and develop their confidence, which our teachers reinforce throughout the week.
+KS2 are provided with weekly Spanish lessons on a Thursday.

 Spanish Curriculum intent

 School Improvement Liverpool Primary MFL Policy Rationale Learning a language enriches the curriculum.
 It provides excitement, enjoyment and challenge for children and teachers, helping to create enthusiastic learners and to develop positive attitudes to language learning throughout life.
 The natural links between languages and other areas of the curriculum can enhance the overall teaching and learning experience.
 The skills, knowledge and understanding gained make a major contribution to the development of children’s oracy and literacy and to their understanding of their own culture/s and those of others.
 Language also lies at the heart of ideas about individual identity and community, and learning another language can do a great deal to shape children’s ideas in this critical area as well as giving them a new perspective on their own language.
 In particular, language learning:

 - leads to gains across the curriculum

 - Liberates children from insularity and fosters pupil’s curiosity and deepens their understanding of the world.

 - To capitalise on the ability of young pupils to rapidly acquire passive and active knowledge of another language